For men, few things are more devastating than the first signs of hair loss.

 - Do more low-volume anaerobic exercises

-- limit endurance workouts.
-This means those 45-minute jogs and stationary bike sessions
+- Limit endurance workouts (45-minute jogs and stationary bike sessions)

 - Increase B6 consumption.
 Vitamin B6 increases growth hormones while also slashing prolactin production.

 - A damaged thyroid ultimately affects your hair production.
 To restore your thyroid, take a desiccated thyroid supplement along with a supplementation of iodine and selenium.
 A four- to eight-week supplementation regimen should correct deficiencies.

 - If you’re on a low-carb or keto diet, stop immediately.